-This one may sound strange but when you arrive at your hotel from the airport, make a mental note of where the entrance is that your driver as dropped you off.
-Vegas hotels are huge and you don’t want to spend half your night looking for the taxi rank at your hotel on your way out to a club.
+This one may sound strange but when you arrive at your hotel from the airport, make a mental note of where the entrance is – where the driver has dropped you off at.
+Vegas hotels are huge and you don’t want to spend half your night looking for the taxi rank at your hotel on your way out to a club or casino.

 4. Las Vegas Hotels are huge

-Related to the tip above, Las Vegas hotels are huge, so if you hotel room doesn’t have a map in it, ask the reception desk for one.
-Or even check their website and download an electronic version (or screen shot).
-It may sound silly but a map will come in handy when you are exploring your hotel!
+Related to the tip above, Las Vegas hotels are huge, so if your hotel room doesn’t have a map in it, ask the reception desk for one.
+Or even check their website and download an electronic version (or screenshot).
+It may sound silly but a map will come in handy when you are exploring your hotel.

 5. Places aren’t as near to each other as you may think

 You look at google maps and yeah, everything is right next to each other.
 But, because of the size of the hotels and the long blocks, you will still need to do quite a bit of walking.
 Keep this in mind when you a) pack your footwear (trainers over heels ladies) and b) plan your day.
 With the distance and heat, you won’t be able to see and do as much as you perhaps originally planned, so don’t over plan those itineraries!

 We were super worried that Las Vegas would be expensive and thought there was no way we could do Vegas on a budget.
 Our guide to how expensive is Las Vegas includes detailed prices of everything, from hotels on the strip to budget options and hostels.
 We also include prices for drinks, restaurants, shows, attractions and lots of Las Vegas Tips.

 You can get some great deals on hotels by checking out websites such as booking.com, use websites like vegas.com to get the best deals in the city, drink at the casino slots rather than the Casino bars and enjoy the best buffets of Las Vegas.